Skip to main content

 codeHTTP response code returned by the upstream node.

-routeID of the route that the HTTP status originates from.
+routeID of the route that the HTTP status originates from when prefer_name is false (default), and name of the route when prefer_name to true.
 Default to an empty string if a request does not match any route.

 matched_uriURI of the route that matches the request.
 Default to an empty string if a request does not match any route.